What Is Circumcision?

 Parents should talk with their doctor about the benefits and risks of the procedure before deciding whether to circumcise a male child.
 Other factors, such as your culture, religion, and personal preference, will also be involved in your decision.

 There is some evidence that circumcision has health benefits, including:

-- Protection against penile cancer and a reduced risk of cervical cancer in female sex partners.
+- Protection against penile cancer and a lower risk of cervical cancer in female sex partners

 Circumcision also makes it easier to keep the end of the penis clean.